- Anne Sweeney

 Prior to that, Mr. DiCecco was senior counsel in the intellectual property section of the Corporate Legal department of The Walt Disney Company.
 While there, he provided counsel to Touchstone Television, Walt Disney Records, Disney Cruise Lines, Buena Vista Home Entertainment, Disney Character Voices International and Disney Consumer Products on music-related legal issues.

 From 1994 through 1997, Mr. DiCecco was associated with the law firm of Gottlieb Schiff Bergman & Sendroff, P.C. in New York.
 He is a member of the New York State Bar Association and is a Registered In House Counsel in California.

 President, ABC Entertainment GroupPhotography

 Prior to becoming president of ABC Entertainment Group, Lee led ABC Family from 2004-2010, where he revitalized the cable channel with an ambitious slate of original and acquired programs.
 In conceiving the mission of the network, he launched a plan to target the young adult Millennial audience on multiple platforms with relatable programming like "Kyle XY," "The Secret Life of the American Teenager," "Pretty Little Liars," "Greek," "Make It Or Break It" and "Huge."
-The network is also home to the biggest programming event on cable with "25 Days of Christmas."
-Under Lee, ABC Family had an amazing six+ years of consecutive growth.
+The network was also home to the biggest programming event on cable with "25 Days of Christmas."
+Under Lee, ABC Family had an amazing six+years of consecutive growth.

 ABC Family also made the most of new platforms to connect viewers with content.
 The industry recognized this push for creativity and innovation on this front by awarding ABC Family a 2007 Emmy for Outstanding Achievement in Interactive Television, as well as an Emmy nomination for Outstanding Creative Achievement in Interactive Media the following year.